veeambestpractise/best-practices-guide/Hyper-V/Hyper-V.md

 - **Leveraging storage latency control**.
 This feature allows to protect the volumes (globally for enterprise edition, and individually for enterprise plus edition) from high latency, by monitoring and adjusting backup load accordingly.
 Please refer to [user guide](https://helpcenter.veeam.com/docs/backup/hyperv/options_parallel_processing.html?ver=95) proper section for further information.

 # Change block tracking on Hyper-V #
-Depending on the combination of Hyper-V version primary storage type, the change block tracking mechanism involvement might differ.
+Depending on the combination of Hyper-V OS version and the primary storage type, the mechanism for tracking changes may differ.

-## Microsoft Resilient Change Tracking ##
+## Microsoft Resilient Change Tracking in Hyper-V 2016 ##
-Since version 2016 of Hyper-V, Microsoft has implemented its own change block tracking mechanism, named “Resilient Change Tracking”.
+Since version 2016 of Hyper-V, Microsoft has implemented its own changed block tracking mechanism, named “Resilient Change Tracking”.
 To benefit RCT, the following prerequisites must be met, otherwise incremental backups or replication will have to read entirely the source virtual disks to recalculate differences:
 - Hyper-V server version 2016
 - Cluster functional level is upgraded to 2016
 - VM configuration version is upgraded to 8.0